Social-Nav/tvss_nav/README.md

-# Task-Oriented Visual-Semantic Social Navigation (`tvss_nav`)
+# LISN: Language-Instructed Social Navigation with VLM-based Controller Modulating

-This repository contains the `tvss_nav` ROS package and an installation script that provisions a ready-to-use Catkin workspace under `~/lisn_ws`.
+This repository hosts the code for the LISN project (project page: https://social-nav.github.io/LISN-project/) and contains the `tvss_nav` ROS package plus an installation script that provisions a ready-to-use Catkin workspace under `~/lisn_ws`.
 It is intended for external users and customers who want to deploy or evaluate the navigation stack with minimal manual setup.

-The software targets **ROS Noetic on Ubuntu 20.04**.
+The software targets **ROS Noetic on Ubuntu 20.04** (see [Section 1 — System Requirements](#1-system-requirements)).
+The project supports both **local installation** (see [Section 2 — One-Click Workspace Installation](#2-one-click-workspace-installation)) and **Docker-based installation** (see [Section 6 — Docker Containerization](#6-docker-containerization)); choose whichever fits your workflow.

+### TODO List

+- [x] Unify local and Docker installation via `install_lisn_ws.sh`.
+- [x] Publish project page and citation info.
+- [ ] Migrating this project to Arena 5.0 with more diverse tasks and environments, also for better rendering powered by Isaac Sim.

 ## 1. System Requirements